ufacm/_ufacm.xyz-v2/README.md

   ```

 ## Setup
 1. Install direnv.
 This will vary upon your OS.
-For Homebrew on OS X/macOS, installation is:
+For Homebrew on OS X/macOS, use the following:

   ```
   brew install direnv